straight-shoota/crinja/README.md

 The following features are not yet fully implemented, but on the [roadmap](ROADMAP.md):

-* Implementation of all standard filters and global functions
+* Implementation of all standard filters and global functions.
+* There is some trouble with regard to recursive types in Crystal's type system, which makes collection-based filters like `groupby` or `dictsort` not working properly.
-* sandboxed execution
+* Sandboxed execution.
-* some detailed features like reusable blocks
+* Some in-depth features like extended macro reflection, reusable blocks.

 ## Installation